-The Marketing Department assures that all information about HarmonyCares locations provided to the public, patients, patient representatives and other stakeholders is accurate.
+The Marketing Department assures that all information about HarmonyCares locations provided to the public, patients, patient representatives, and other stakeholders is accurate.
 The Marketing Department is also responsible for the creation and approval of all company websites and social media sites.

-The Marketing and Communications Department are also responsible for responding to inquiries from media outlets.
+The Marketing and Communications Departments are also responsible for responding to inquiries from media outlets.
 Any staff member that receives a media inquiry should not respond to the inquiry and immediately forward the inquiry to mediainquiries@harmonycares.com who will prepare the appropriate response to the media outlet(s).

-Confidential Information
+Confidential and Proprietary Information

 Confidential information is information that would not generally be known to the public.
-Examples of confidential information include financial information, patient listings, medical records, clinical data, strategic plans, marketing plans, proprietary policies, procedures, and documents, employee or patient protected health information (PHI), personally identifiable information (PII), information about changes in company structure (e.g. acquisitions, divestitures, or other business dealings) that the company has not yet made public, pricing data, cost data, computer systems and software, and other private business-related data.
+Proprietary information is a company's confidential information about its products, business, or activities.
+Examples of confidential and/or proprietary information include financial information, patient listings, medical records, clinical data, strategic plans, marketing plans, policies, procedures, and documents, employee or patient protected health information (PHI), personally identifiable information (PII), information about changes in company structure (e.g. acquisitions, divestitures, or other business dealings) that the company has not yet made public, pricing data, cost data, computer systems and software, health plan member and other confidential/proprietary data, insider information (non-public, material information about a company), and other private business-related data.